vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ### Error: `Exception in thread "main" com.facebook.thrift.protocol.TProtocolException: The field 'code' has been assigned the invalid value -4`

-Check whether the version of Exchange is the same as that of Nebula Graph.
+Check whether the version of Exchange is the same as that of NebulaGraph.
 For more information, see [Limitations](../nebula-exchange/about-exchange/ex-ug-limitations.md).

-### How to correct the messy code when importing Hive data into Nebula Graph?
+### How to correct the messy code when importing Hive data into NebulaGraph?

 It may happen if the property value of the data in Hive contains Chinese characters.
 The solution is to add the following options before the JAR package path in the import command: